Skip to content

 };

-Reads from a browser gamepad and publishes sensor_msgs/Joy messages encoded in ROS CDR format over Zenoh.
+Reads from a browser gamepad and publishes Joy messages on the configured topic.
 Polls every 20ms by default.
 The component renders nothing — it is purely a side-effect component.

 import { GamepadController } from "@adamo/react";